raymondmcdonaldnet/raymondmcdonaldnet/README.md

 Hello!
 I'm passionate about game development, computer graphics, functional programming, data-driven design, and data-oriented programming, all tied together by a life-long interest in writing.

-My favorite programming languages are Odin, C#, Lua, GDScript, JavaScript, and TypeScript.
-I've dabbled in many others, too.
-I tend to center myself on .NET and scripting languages.

 I'm currently working to start regularly releasing small indie games made in Godot.
 I'm learning how to extend RPG Maker, too.
 If you're interested in collaborating, please get in touch!

 <!--